kata-containers/www.katacontainers.io/src/pages/blog/kata-containers-3-5-0-release-overview.md

 2. Security Enhancements

+‘rootfs’ is now built with ‘AGENT_POLICY=yes’ by default for increased security and stability.

-The kata-agent now includes the latest ‘libseccomp’ v2.5.5 to improve security.
+An important note is that in the previous, [3.4.0](https://github.com/kata-containers/kata-containers/releases/tag/3.4.0) version the kata-agent included the latest ‘libseccomp’ v2.5.5 to improve security.
 Please note that this library is licensed under [GNU LGPL-2.1](https://www.gnu.org/licenses/old-licenses/lgpl-2.1.html).
 The version used by Kata Containers is not modified from the upstream version, and you can find the complete source code for the library attached for full compliance.

-In addition, ‘rootfs’ is now built with≈ with ‘AGENT_POLICY=yes’ by default for increased security and stability.

 3. New Features and Compatibility

 Support for NVIDIA GPU configurations and IOMMU in QEMU VMs were added to enhance hardware compatibility.
 Furthermore, to make it easier to test Kata Containers with Confidential Containers (CoCo) a new configuration option was added when using QEMU.
 This allows developers to configure Kata for CoCo without requiring ‘TEE’ hardware and with that enable developers implement/test/debug platform agnostic code on their workstations.

+Related to the aforementioned policy change, the community changed the policy implementation from the golang-based OPA binary to the rust-based [regorus](https://crates.io/crates/regorus) crate.
+This change provides users with overall improved performance along with a smaller ‘rootfs’ and improved memory performance of the guest.

 For a complete list of updates, please check out the ‘What's Changed’ section of the [3.5.0 release documentation](https://github.com/kata-containers/kata-containers/releases/tag/3.5.0).